 The Sileno City’s Lithium battery provides a continuous cutting time of 65 minutes before the mower heads back to its base station for a nifty 60-minute top-up.
 It’s quiet, too, and water resistant against both heavy rain and blasts with a hosepipe.

 As is the case with most robot mowers, you’re advised to remove any raised garden borders or the mower will stop an inch or two from the flowerbed, leaving an unsightly strip of overgrown grass, to which you’ll then have to take a strimmer.
-And, as any gardener will tell you, strimming is arguably the biggest pain of all garden duties, leaf clearance notwithstanding (see our separate feature on garden blowers).
 Also, make sure your garden isn’t too hilly because this mower’s maximum inclination is a not especially impressive 25%.

 The Sileno City cuts very well, albeit slowly, and is very adept at negotiating tight turns in confined areas.
 The bubble-type keypad interface is relatively easy to use too (it comes with its own onboard programming assistant), but those with poorer eyesight might have trouble reading the LCD screen in bright sunlight.